-Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
+Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 3.0 framework.
 The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.

 The following browsers are supported:

 - Mozilla Firefox

 - Safari Mobile